Last updated October 21, 2023

 Cue pulling an “all-nighter” for work or grad school.

 There’s actually quite a bit of truth to “waking up on the wrong side of the bed.”
 A close connection between high-quality sleep and our mental and emotional health has demonstrated links to depression, anxiety, bipolar disorder and other conditions.

 High-Quality Sleep is Important

-The connection and link between sleep and mood disorders such as depression and anxiety have been well researched and scientific investigators actually believe it is possible that high-quality sleep could help reduce the severity of these conditions.
+The connection and link between sleep and mood disorders such as depression and anxiety have been well-researched.
+And scientific investigators actually believe it is now possible that high-quality sleep could help reduce the severity of these conditions.